-The Industrial Robotics Market is segmented by Type of Robot (Articulated Robots, Linear Robots, Cylindrical Robots), End-user Industry (Automotive, Construction, Food, and Beverage), and Geography.
+The Industrial Robotics Market is segmented by Type of Robot (Articulated Robots, Linear Robots, Cylindrical Robots, Parallel Robots, SCARA Robots), End-user Industry (Automotive, Chemical and Manufacturing, Construction, Electrical and Electronics, Food and Beverage, Machinery and Metal, Pharmaceutical), and Geography.

 ABOUT THIS REPORT